-Farrell Greenwald Brenner is excited to join the Center during a period of growth and action, and to bring her passion for LGBTQ history and justice, feminism, community-building and The X-Files to the table as Director of Programs and Services.
+Farrell Brenner brings her passion for LGBTQ history and justice, feminism, community-building, and The X-Files to the table as Director of Programs and Services.
 Prior to this position she served as the Center’s Program Specialist for a year and a half.
-Farrell serves on the board of the Rhinebeck Theatre Society, is a member of Congregation Emmanuel of the Hudson Valley, and is a new skater with the Mid-Hudson Misfits Roller Derby.
+Farrell serves on the board of the Rhinebeck Theatre Society, is a member of Congregation Emmanuel of the Hudson Valley, and is a skater with the Mid-Hudson Misfits Roller Derby.
 She is a queer troublemaker and a Dana Scully enthusiast and in 2017 published her first book, a collection of poetry, with Headmistress Press.
 Born and raised in Orange County, NY, she has served her community there as a Mental Health Association helpline volunteer since 2013.
-She also speaks French and some Polish, and wants to learn Yiddish by 2030.
+She also speaks French and some Russian and Polish, and wants to learn Yiddish by 2030.